Facebook, Twitter, and Instagram are often seen as social media royalty, but Pinterest is the real winner for eCommerce businesses.

 It’s all about building a community of like-minded people and creating engaging content for your target audience.
 Don’t just try to push your products — create useful and user-oriented content like how-tos.

 Consider the other businesses and influencers that you would like aligned with your brand.
 Who has a similar demographic without being a direct rival?
 Co-marketing and co-pinning could be a great way to tap into a larger user base.

 2018 is set to be the year when AI finally becomes an integral part of our everyday life.
 A particular AI feature that should not be overlooked is Pinterest’s Shazam-like image app: the Pinterest Lens.
 This allows the user to point their smartphone at any object — and Pinterest will then serve up similar image results from its content database.

-It’s a clever way of giving customers extra content and bringing them closer to your brand, and will be especially useful for any multichannel stores who have a physical retail outfit as well.
+It’s a clever way of giving customers extra content and bringing them closer to your brand and will be especially useful for any multichannel stores that have a physical retail outfit as well.